-Enugu Safe City: Inside Governor Mbah’s Digital Transformation Agenda - Daily Trust
+Enugu Safe City: Inside Governor Mbah’s digital transformation agenda - Daily Trust

 One of the primary responsibilities of any government is to ensure the safety of lives and property of its people.
 No nation – no matter how rich – can achieve economic prosperity when its citizens are unsafe.
 Insecurity not only retards growth and development of a nation but also erodes public trust and confidence in government.

-But having understood the devastating effect of insecurity, the Enugu State Governor, Peter Mbah, has decided to swim against the usual tide of using the conventional strategies in fighting crimes.
-Recoginising the potential of technology in addressing insecurity, Mbah was quick to introduce the “Enugu Safe City” project.
+But having understood the devastating effects of insecurity, the Enugu State governor, Peter Mbah, has decided to swim against the usual tide of using the conventional strategies in fighting crimes.
+Recognising the potential of technology in addressing insecurity, Mbah was quick to introduce the “Enugu Safe City” project.

 The project, the first of its kind in Africa, was designed to enhance the security architecture of the state by providing effective communication and surveillance systems that allow for timely response to security situations across the state.
 This, in addition to boosting the operational capacity of security personnel in the state, will also ensure efficient crime prevention and detection, ultimately making Enugu a model for technology-driven security management.